 A time-sharing arrangement is a type of parenting plan that allows split, unmarried and/or divorced parents to divide time spent with their child or children.
 The time-sharing arrangement is presented in family courts and must be approved by a judge.
-When parents wish to modify the time-sharing arrangement that is in place, they should contact an experienced divorce lawyer with The Law Office of Silverman, Mack & Associates in Gainesville, FL.
+When parents wish to modify the time-sharing arrangement that is in place, they should contact an experienced divorce lawyer with Silverman and Mack, LLC in Gainesville, FL.

 Common Reasons For Requesting Modification Of A Time-Sharing Order